francois-p-peloquin/give-me-hours/README.md

 - The tool looks for git repositories in the current directory (one level deep)
 - Works with any directory structure containing multiple git repos
 - Cross-platform date handling for macOS and Linux

+## TODO/Considerations

+- Add rounding/padding to notes logged at start of console log.
+- Less space around hours in summary view.